VolpiGiuliano/Rusty_Josh/README.md

 - **Profesionals**: Complicated trades

 ## Matching Engine
+- incoming orders
+- Check if the new order ID is in the list of processed orders
 - Need a vector with struct to keep all matches containing:
     - ask/bid gen info
     - partial fil volume